raghav2130/Curses/README.md

 - I hope you have a terrible night sleep.
+- I hope everytime you drop a slice of toast, it always falls with butter side down.
 - I hope you suck at conversations.
 - I hope your charger works at a specific angle.🥺😆😅😂
 - I hope that you have no cold sides of the pillow when you go to sleep.😂😂😂